toporny/Currency-Fair/README.md

+Website mockup built with AngularJS  framework.
-Website uses AngularJS javascript framework but I was focused mainly on "pixel perfect" view rather than programming functionalities.
+Focused mainly on "pixel perfect" view rather than programming functionalities.

 ## How to build

-npm install
+- npm install
-and start http server with root
+- start http server

 ## Deliverables